Want more deliciousness? Follow me on X @TeresasRecipes for the latest culinary creations and kitchen adventures!

 Instructions

 - In a small saucepan, combine the white vinegar, sugar, black peppercorns, bay leaf, and salt.
-Bring to a boil and stir until the sugar is dissolved.
-Remove from heat and let the marinade cool.
+Bring to a boil over medium heat, stirring until the sugar is fully dissolved.
+Remove from heat and allow the marinade to cool to room temperature.

-- Rinse the herring fillets under cold water and pat them dry with paper towels.
+- While the marinade cools, rinse the herring fillets under cold water and pat them dry with paper towels.

-- In a glass or ceramic dish, layer the herring fillets and sliced red onion.
+- In a glass or ceramic dish, layer the herring fillets and the thinly sliced red onion, creating an even layer.

-- Pour the cooled marinade over the herring fillets, making sure they are fully submerged.
-Cover the dish with plastic wrap and refrigerate for at least 24 hours, or up to 3 days for a stronger flavor.
+- Cover the dish tightly with plastic wrap or a lid and refrigerate for at least 24 hours, but preferably up to 3 days for a more robust flavor.

-- Before serving, sprinkle the marinerede sild with chopped dill.
+- Before serving, sprinkle the marinerede sild with freshly chopped dill for a burst of color and flavor.
 Serve chilled as an appetizer or as part of a traditional Scandinavian smorgasbord.

 Dietary Information